Soundness: Definition

 This argument is valid as the conclusion must be true assuming the premises are true.
 However, the first premise is false.
-Not all birds can fly (for example, penguins).
+Not all birds can fly (for example, ostriches).
 For an argument to be sound, the argument must be valid and its premises must be true.

+Some authors, such as Lemmon, have used the term "soundness" as synonymous with what is now meant by "validity", which left them with no particular word for what is now called "soundness".
+But nowadays, this division of the terms is very widespread.

 Use in mathematical logic

 Logical systems

 In mathematical logic, a logical system has the soundness property if every formula that can be proved in the system is logically valid with respect to the semantics of the system.

 In most cases, this comes down to its rules having the property of preserving truth.
 The converse of soundness is known as completeness.

 A logical system with syntactic entailment $\vdash$ and semantic entailment $\models$ is sound if for any sequence $A_1, A_2, ..., A_n$ of sentences in its language, if $A_1, A_2, ..., A_n\vdash C$, then $A_1, A_2, ..., A_n\models C$.
-In other words, a system is sound when all of its theorems are tautologies.
+In other words, a system is sound when all of its theorems are validities.

 Soundness is among the most fundamental properties of mathematical logic.
 The soundness property provides the initial reason for counting a logical system as desirable.
 The completeness property means that every validity (truth) is provable.
 Together they imply that all and only validities are provable.